cilium/cilium/pkg/bgpv1/README.md

 A `CiliumBGPPeeringPolicy` can apply to multiple nodes.

-When a `CiliumBGPPeeringPolicy` applies to one or more nodes each node will instantiate one or more BGP routers as defined by the list of `CiliumBGPVirutalRouter`.
+When a `CiliumBGPPeeringPolicy` applies to one or more nodes each node will instantiate one or more BGP routers as defined by the list of `CiliumBGPVirtualRouter`.

 However, there are times where fine-grained control over an instantiated virtual router's configuration needs to take place.